-Summer is almost a distant memory..even though it’s not yet September.
-Are you on the look-out for that perfect backpack, a difficult-to-find text book and a notebook your ten year old will agree to be seen holding?
-Parents and students of various schools in Luxembourg have advised CSL as to their favourite places.
-We give you the comprehensive list!
+Summer isn’t over yet..but for those of you already on the look-out for that perfect backpack, a difficult-to-find text book and a notebook your ten year old will agree to be seen holding, we’ve got a list to help you find all you need!

 Hours: Mon-Sat 8am to 8pm/ Except Friday which is 8am to 9pm